w1bb/POO-Homework-02b/README.md

 This repository is intended to store a complex user-website interaction simulation.
 It is part of a computer science assignment (POO / 2nd year, 1st semester).

+You can check out the first stage of the project [here](https://github.com/w1bb/POO-Homework-02a).

 **Full completion date:** 03 Jan.
 2023

 **Deadline:** 16 Jan.
 2023